SachaWheeler/sachawheeler.github.io/_posts/2019-4-8-Spectrum-Analyser.md

 to get the comparatively low-powered arduino to handle the refresh rate on the matrix, certain *liberties* were taken in the Matrix library; the matrix is *required* to use specific ports for it to work.

-The Spectrum Shield *also* uses specific ports for its functionality, and these ports conflict.
-So I would be unable simply to plug the shield into the arduino, as I'd soldered it.
+The Spectrum Shield *also* uses specific ports for its functionality, and these ports conflict - I would be unable simply to plug the shield into the arduino, as I'd soldered it.

-So I decided to use *extension* cables so I could redirect the 4 pins (2 analogue, 2 digital) that the Shield required to ports that were avalaible.
+So I decided to use coloured ribbon cables so I could redirect the 4 pins (2 analogue, 2 digital) that the Shield required to ports that were avalaible.
 (Essentially moving the Shield digital ports 4 & 5 to 12 & 13, and Analogue ports A0 & A1 to A4 & A5).

 ![](/images/spectrum_analyser/jumper_cables.jpg)